 GMP launched this program as an Innovative Pilot that helps explore new ways to provide savings and services to customers.
 The amount a business receives as a credit on their energy statement each month will vary depending on how many solar net metering customers sign up to participate in the program, how much energy they generate and share, and how many businesses enroll to benefit from the pool of shared credits.

-Signing up to share solar credits is done by filling out a form on GMP’s website.
-Businesses and nonprofits interested in enrolling to receive credits should email email@example.com, and GMP’s Business Team will work with you.
+Signing up to share solar credits is done by filling out a sharing enrollment form on GMP’s website.
+Businesses and nonprofits interested in enrolling to receive credits should email [email protected], and GMP’s Business Team will work with you.

 The Share With Vermont Green Program is just one part of GMP’s larger initiative Go, Save & Share Green, which launched last month to help customers save money, reduce carbon emissions, and help one another during this difficult time.
 As part of that, rebates were enhanced and extended through the summer on heat pumps, electric mowers, and electric bikes.
 Another pilot program, which allows customers to reduce their energy usage while benefiting the Vermont Foodbank, is set to launch next week.
 Learn more about GMP’s Go, Save & Share Green initiative.